dask/distributed/docs/source/fine-performance-metrics.rst

 You may want to investigate where your Dask workload spends the majority of its time;
 not only on which tasks, but also *doing what* while running said tasks.
-*Fine performance metrics* are collected automatically by Dask and attempt to answer this question.
+Dask automatically collects *fine performance metrics* to answer this question by breaking down the end-to-end runtime of a computation by task and, within each task, by a series of *activities* taken to complete it.

-In order to observe them, you should simply
+In order to observe these metrics, you can simply

 #. run your workload end-to-end
 #. open the Dask dashboard (default for a LocalCluster: `<http://localhost:8787>`_)